shivan-s/optom.tools/README.md

 ## E2E Tests

 These tests must be run on a MacOS machine.
+There is an [open issue](https://github.com/shivan-s/optom.tools/issues/35) to make this not the case.

 ## Resources